-- a) The Double Eagle, because it is the largest physical coin and has the second-largest amount of pure gold. - b) The Liberty Head, because it contain the greatest amount of pure gold. - c) The Indian Head Eagle, because it has the lowest price and is still pure gold. - d) The Half Eagle, because it is the rarest one (fewest were minted), which makes it more valuable. - e) It is best to have a variety of these coins as an investment.
+- a) The Double Eagle, because it is the largest physical coin and has by far the largest amount of pure gold. - b) The Liberty Head, because they were minted in the most distant past, which makes them more desirable. - c) The Indian Head Eagle, because it has the lowest price and is still contains pure gold. - d) The Half Eagle, because it is the rarest one (fewest were minted), which makes it more valuable. - e) It is best to have a variety of these coins as an investment.
 The prudent investor, or person who wants some insurance against a currency collapse, would be wise to buy some of each, but not necessarily in equal amounts.
 This is important to diversify one's gold investments, even more so than stocks and bonds.